VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 ### Greater Solutions - 7 [New]

 Once you reach 7th level, you can create enhanced versions of your solutions.
-To create a Greater Solution, you must use alchemical components from a creature of CR 7 or higher, and the spell slot used must be 2nd level or higher.
+To create a Greater Solution, you must use alchemical components from a creature of CR 7 or higher~~, and the spell slot used must be 2nd level or higher~~.

 ----

 #### Greater Ether - 7 [New]

-> **Greater Enhancement**: The speed reduction increases to 10 feet and failing creature become reactionless.
+> **Greater Enhancement**: The speed reduction increases to 10 feet and failing creatures become reactionless.

 Ether is a volatile liquid that evaporates quickly.
 A vial or packet containing it can be thrown at a target on the ground.
 On impact, the Ether disperses immediately.
 Each creature within a 10-foot radius must succeed on a Constitution saving throw or have its speed reduced by 10 feet and it cannot take Reactions for 1 minute.
 If a creature was the target of the launched vial and was directly hit, the target suffers a 1d4 penalty to its attack rolls and saving throws for the same duration.